A Practical Guide to AML/CTF Compliance for Australian Businesses

 Screening company data is a smart step toward establishing a solid risk assessment and the best way to discover if any weak areas exist within systems and processes.

 As Jeremy Moller, a well-known risk advisory lawyer in Australia, says, “businesses must check their data now”, waiting until the reforms are live is too late.
-Understanding your company data – what information you gather and from where, how it’s stored, used and shared, and ensuring your data is up-to-date – is a vital first step.
+Understanding your company data (what information you gather and from where, how it’s stored, used and shared, and ensuring your data is up-to-date) is a vital first step.

 This task is usually the responsibility of a risk and compliance officer (or similar), but what if your business has never had to deal with regulatory compliance before?
-This is where technology and automation are the super heroes.
-Businesses need to review their systems, processes and technologies to assess if they’re up to the task for reporting obligations, or whether they need to be updated.
+This is where technology and automation are the super heroes and businesses need to review their systems, processes and technologies to assess if they’re up to the task for reporting obligations, or whether they need to be updated.
 If resources are tight, especially around recruitment, upgrading software to automate compliance obligations is a cost-effective solution to start your AML/CTF procedures.

-The data cleanse
+The data cleanse – streamlining AML/CTF obligations

 Think of your business like an ecosystem where each component needs a certain level of nurturing and attention.
 If there's an aspect of the environment that's neglected, weeds find their way in and begin destruction from the inside.
 Data can be that overlooked component where insidious breaches occur that may not be detected until it's too late.
-This is why it’s important to check and “cleanse” your data regularly ensuring every component of your business is up-to-date to streamline AML/CTF obligations and related processes.
+This is why it’s important to check and “cleanse” your data regularly ensuring every part of your business is up-to-date to streamline AML/CTF obligations and related processes.

 Data checklist: